fxtack/FileGuard/README.md

-# NtFreezer
+# NTFZ

-By using NtFreezer, you can dynamically set files or directories under NTFS to read-only status by specifying configurations.
-Files or directories set as read-only by NtFreezer cannot be modified at all, even if the operator has the highest permissions.
+By using NTFZ, files or directories under NTFS can be dynamically set to no permissions, read-only, or hidden state by specifying configurations.

-NtFreezer has two parts：
+NTFZ consists of two parts:

-* NtFreezerAdmin: Communicate with driver to manage configuration.
+* NTFZAdmin: Communicate with driver to manage configuration.
-* NtFreezerCore: Driver running at windows  kernel implemented by minifilter.
+* NTFZCore: Driver running at windows  kernel implemented by minifilter.